christiangerbig/Trackertools/README.md

 - GET /contact
   - renders contact page
-  - option to send message
+  - option to send a message

 - POST /contact
   - redirects to homepage